ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Create a New Group Configuration ## {#collection-resource-post}

 The Administrator can send a POST request to the group-collection resource, in order to create a new OSCORE group at the Group Manager.
-The request MAY specify the intended group name GROUPNAME and group title, and MAY specify pieces of information concerning the group configuration.
+The request MUST specify the intended group name GROUPNAME, and MAY specify the intended group title together with pieces of information concerning the group configuration.

 When custom CBOR is used, the request payload is a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{iana-ace-groupcomm-parameters}}.